-With just eight days to go until Christmas, another exciting celebration is upon us already – National Maple Syrup Day!
-However, if you were worried that today would be the beginning and end of the Canadian maple syrup celebrations, February marks the beginning of maple syrup season.
+Another exciting celebration is upon us already – National Maple Syrup Day!
+However, if you were worried that today would be the beginning and end of the Canadian maple syrup celebrations, February marks the beginning of the maple syrup season.

-Many of us indulge in lashings of this amber nectar on our pancakes in the morning, or perhaps to jazz up vanilla ice cream, but the history and traditions of collecting and making this delicious treat stem way back to before Canada was even Canada.
+Canada and maple syrup almost go hand-in-hand, to the point that you could even say that the maple syrup from Canada is the best in the world, and many of us indulge in lashings of this amber nectar on our pancakes in the morning, or perhaps a dash of Canadian syrup to jazz up vanilla ice cream, but the history and traditions of collecting and making this delicious treat stem way back to before Canada was even Canada.

 Sap from the maple tree is 97% water and only 3% sugar, so the next job was, and still is, to evaporate as much water as possible.
 The First Nations people would heat rocks up in a fire, and once they were white hot, the rocks would be placed in the maple tree sap to evaporate the water.
 There is evidence to suggest that heating rocks in fires was a fairly common method for cooking, as well as heating up water or sap, for the First Nations people.

 They had a very holistic view on life, meaning they would use what nature provided them for their day-to-day needs.
 This was no different when it came to their uses for maple water.
 Since hot rocks can’t maintain their heat indefinitely, it meant that maple water wouldn’t evaporate down to what we all now know as maple syrup.
 Bet you didn’t think you’d learn all about the history of syrup today, did you?
 Now when you next visit Canada, syrup will be one of the first things you look for.

 Discovering maple water: benefits for Canadian Maple Syrup in 2020